-Definition
+Term Definition

-The FTW program is for people with disabilities who are working.
+Freedom to Work (FTW) Program The FTW program is for people with disabilities who are working.

 There are two FTW coverage groups:

 The Basic Coverage Group; and

 The Medically Improved Group.

 Medically Improved Coverage Group Means customers who meet all the following conditions: • Employed; While receiving benefits under the FTW Basic Coverage Group was determined by SSA to no longer have a disability; and Determined by SSA to still have a severe impairment 1